 10" Motor pulley to replace stock 4" pulley

-Testing with the reduced diameter rear pulley indicated a top speed of 20 mph - Improved from stock, but not fast enough!
+Testing with the reduced diameter rear pulley provided a top speed of 20 mph.
+Improved from original, but not fast enough!
 With limited space for the motor pulley, 10" was the maximum permissible diameter to ensure the frame would not need any cutting.

 Conveniently, the transmission pulley removed in Phase 2 was 10", but inconveniently, it had a 1/2" bore which is incompatible with the engines 1" crankshaft.

 With the two new pulleys geared at 2:5 (originally 5:2), a test drive was in order.
 Following a top speed run of 34 mph, I downshifted in anticipation of a turn.
-Despite never releasing the "clutch" (which is functionally a tensioner which can be released with a foot pedal), the transaxle made a cluttering sound followed by the 4 forward, and single reverse gears all operating as neutrals.
+Immediately following the shift, the transaxle made a cluttering sound followed by the 4 forward, and single reverse gears all operating as neutrals.
 A sure sign of failure.

 An investigation into the transaxle quickly revealed that the side gears (see figure below) in the differential had shattered.
 Replacements can be found on ebay for a sum of $30 with 3-5 day shipping, but with no patience to wait a week, I set to make the transaxle operate again without ordering anything.